February 12, 2019

-Inspired by ketamine, a Schedule III dissociative anesthetic, Esketamine is a nasal spray designed to treat severe forms of depression that don't respond to other medications, Business Insider reports.
+Inspired by ketamine, a Schedule III dissociative anesthetic, Esketamine is a nasal spray designed to treat severe forms of depression that haven't responded to past treatments, Business Insider reports.

-While Esketamine, which is formulated by Johnson & Johnson, is nearly identical, chemically, to ketamine, it is thought to have slightly fewer side effects than the original compound.
+While Esketamine, which is formulated by Johnson & Johnson, is nearly identical, chemically, to ketamine, it is believed to have fewer side effects than the original compound, Business Insider explains.

-According to Med Page Today, unlike other antidepressants, Esketamine’s onset of action can be extremely rapid — hours to days, as opposed to several weeks for standard agents such as selective serotonin reuptake inhibitors, the current gold standard in depression treatments.
+According to Med Page Today, unlike other antidepressants, Esketamine will work very quickly — hours to days, compared to several weeks for standard agents such as "selective serotonin reuptake inhibitors," the current gold standard in depression treatments.